Totectors

-Totectors are a British brand of safety footwear, and other workwear, notably steel toe-capped boots and shoes.
+Totectors are a British brand of safety footwear, and, formerly, other workwear, notably steel toe-capped boots and shoes.
+The name was synonymous with steel capped boots in the late twentieth and early twenty-first centuries, being referred to in that context, for example in Offshore Operations Post Piper Alpha.

+History

 B. Denton and Son, the original manufacturer, was founded in the nineteenth century, but the steel toecaps were the result of war-work.
 In World War II, many new recruits to the coal industry were suffering foot injuries.
-George Denton travelled to the US in 1944 to secure the rights to the patented steel toecap from Arthur Williams.
+George Denton travelled to the United states in 1944 to secure the rights to the patented steel toecap from Arthur Williams.

-Totectors Ltd were dissolved in 2014.
+By the late twentieth century Totectors were in an "advance state of automation."

+In 2005 Totectors became UK distributors of Puma Safety Footwear, with twelve TotectorsPuma styles, six boots and six shoes.
+All of them had steel toe caps, and ten styles had steel midsoles, anti-static properties and water resistance.

+In 2022 Travis Perkins signed a distribution deal with Totectors/IBG.

+Totectors are now a brand of International Brands Group, who also own Hi-Tec.